kdeldycke/click-extra/readme.md

 - Metavars

 ## Used in

+Check these projects to get real-life example of `click-extra` usage:

 - [Mail Deduplicate](https://github.com/kdeldycke/mail-deduplicate#readme) - A CLI to deduplicate similar emails.
 - [Meta Package Manager](https://github.com/kdeldycke/meta-package-manager#readme) - A unifying CLI for multiple package managers.